mahrud/mahrud.github.io/_seminars/SCAM-Spring-2022.md

 ---
 layout: seminar
 title: Student Commutative Algebra Meeting
-semester: Fall
+semester: Spring
 year: 2022
 talks:
+- date: 2/4/2022
+  speaker: You?
+  title: TBA
+  abstract: >-
+    No abstract yet
 ---

-For Fall 2022 we meet every **Friday in Vincent 120 @ 1:20pm**.
-{: style="background-color: #fef5c4; border-left: 8px solid #FADF98; padding: 10px 30px;"}
+For Spring 2022 the seminar meets:
+- on TBD
+- in TBD

-The format of the meetings this semester is to meet informally to chat, or to discuss what we are currently working on.
-We also sometimes meet before the (adult) [Commutative Algebra and Algebraic Geometry Seminar].
+The rough format of the seminar this semester is to meet two hours before the (adult) [Commutative Algebra Seminar] for either student talks or discussing what we are currently working on.

-{% comment %}

 <style>
   td, th { padding: 10px; }